 The state Punjab, also known as the land of five rivers is bordered by Pakistani Province of Punjab on the west.
 And to demarcate the Indo – Pakistan regions there is Line of Control and three main borders in Punjab.
 These are Wagah Border (near Amritsar); Hussainiwala border (near Firozpur) and Sulemanki border (near Fazilka).

 Out of all these three, the Hussainiwala border is just an hour’s journey from my hometown (35 Kms from Faridkot and 110 km from Ludhiana).
 We had planned several times earlier to see the flag retreat ceremony at Hussainiwala but always failed.
 Finally, it was this time to get immersed in the electrifying atmosphere of patriotism.
 The time to see; the lines of demarcation created by humans on map, land as well as in minds; the stomping and posing by BSF (Border Security Forces) Jawans of India and the Rangers of Pakistan.

 About Hussainiwala Border, Firozpur

-The roads to reach the area are wide, clean and decorated with swaying golden wheat fields on each side.
-On the way, in evening you will only meet passing vehicles of army personnel and the travelers traveling to see the retreat.
+The roads to reach the area are wide, clean, and decorated with swaying golden wheat fields on each side.
+On the way, in the evening you will only meet passing vehicles of army personnel and the travelers traveling to see the retreat ceremony.
 Before the border entrance, there is a huge Iron Bridge on River Sutlej which is closed on the Pakistan side.